-Making a vegetable stock from scraps is a part of our "waste-not" philosophy; so many people enjoying typical grocery store food are deficient in important micronutrients.
-In fact nearly two billion souls are suffering from malnutrition; half of them are starving and the rest under the hammer from our modern supermarket meals.
+In fact nearly two billion souls are suffering from malnutrition; half of them are starving and the rest are under the hammer from our modern ultra-refined supermarket meals.

 The only "super" part is convenience and we pay a terrible price for it; by losing our souls and wellbeing.
-Then use the vegetable stock from scraps to make this holy grail soup.
+You could use this vegetable stock from scraps to make a holy grail soup.

-But we absolutely refuse to take perfectly good vegetables, extract the nutrients and toss the fibrous fraction.
+But we absolutely refuse to take perfectly good vegetables, extract the nutrients and toss the fibrous fraction as is commonly done is making a stock.
 Feeding the friendly flora in the colon with the undigested carbs in our food is an essential part of supporting the immune system[3].

 The only exception is when vegetables in the garden get old and woody; or you genuinely have a glut that you can't give away to hungry people, neighbours and friends.
 Then you might consider tossing the fibrous remains.